 You are then going to add your budget for groceries, misc, eating out, clothing, etc. You are using the 3 month averages that you figured out in step 4.
-If you are looking for a more in-depth explanation of this I recommend taking my online course called The Financial Renovation.

 5.)
 Plan your days and your money in the same place using the weekly calendar pages.
 Start planning what bills are due, what daily activities you have to accomplish, and your meal planning and shopping.

 Doing these 5 steps every month is going to give you such a great feeling!
 When I do this every month, I know where my money is going and what my month looks like.

 I do my budget the last Sunday of every month.
 The last Sunday in June, I budget ahead for the month of July.
 This helps me plan the entire month out in advance so that there aren’t any surprises and I can adjust my spending when necessary.